 The new widgets which sit right on your Clarity dashboard will become integral to any Shopify e-commerce site.
-We will show which sessions on your site led to a purchase, and which led to checkout abandonment.
+We will show which sessions on your site led to a purchase, and for Shopify Plus customers which led to checkout abandonment.
 Checkout abandonment is when a shopper begins the checkout process and then decides not to complete their purchase.
 To dig deeper, we connect you directly to the heatmaps and session recordings where purchases or abandonment occurred.

-E-commerce: Purchases Widget
+E-commerce: Shopify Purchases metric

 The above shows the Clarity dashboard UI for sessions that resulted in a purchase.
 When you hover your cursor over the green part of the circle Clarity provides more detail with the number of sessions and page views.
 Click on the recordings button and see how your shopper became a customer.

-E-commerce: Checkout Abandonment Widget
+E-commerce: Shopify Plus Checkout Abandonment metric

 We’ve all been there!
 You have an amazing product with your e-commerce site delivering an amazing shopping experience that is geared towards optimizing your purchase funnel!
 Yet, your sales conversions are not what you expected!
 What is going wrong?
 Wouldn’t it be wonderful if you could see why?
 Well, now with Clarity you can!